Frequently Asked Questions About Oklahoma Motorcycle Accidents

 Absolutely.
 It's quite common for motorcycle crashes to cause injuries such as internal bleeding and traumatic brain injury, which can have delayed onset symptoms.
 Seeing a doctor right away, even if you feel fine, is the best option for your health.
 Moreover, seeking medical attention creates a record of your injury, which is essential if you later need to file a claim for medical expenses.
 Be sure to tell the provider who sees you that you were in a motorcycle accident.

 Ultimately, if your accident was caused by another person, his or her insurance company should pay for your medical expenses, up to the policy limit.
 However, that coverage will normally only be provided after you have completed your medical treatment.
-In the meantime, if you have medical payments coverage on your auto insurance policy, you may be able to get coverage from your own insurance carrier.
+In the meantime, if you have medical payments coverage on your car insurance policy, you may be able to get coverage from your own insurance carrier.
 Your health insurance may also cover your accident-related medical expenses.

 If you don't have applicable insurance coverage, we may be able to negotiate with your medical providers and work out a "treat now, pay later" arrangement, where they provide care at no cost to you and will be paid out of your settlement once your case resolves.
 This is called a physician lien, and it is normally only possible to do this if you work with an injury lawyer.
 That's why it's so essential that you contact Lawter & Associates right away.